Christmas Open House

 Talking to people about washing always elicits memories and stories - of moments with dead grandmothers, out in gardens, passing up pegs; of warming still-damp vests on oven doors, to send you off toasty to school; of tears over sheets… a relentless fact of life, but part of the comfort of domestic rhythms, too.

-This selection of paintings is a mixture of my more traditional style and this more graphic work.
+This selection of paintings was a mixture of my more traditional style and this more graphic work.

 COLOUR AND WONDER